On the moments of one-level densities in families of holomorphic cusp forms in the level aspect: Extending support for random matrix theory: Proof of Theorem

-In this section, we focus on studying the centered moments of $Z_{\phi}(U)$ averaging over the $\soe$ and $\soo$ groups as they correspond to $H^+_k(N)$ and $H^-_k(N)$ respectively.
-Weyl's explicit representation of Haar measure would allow us to compute the higher moments explicitly.
-However, to facilitate the comparison with number theory, we first compute the cumulants as in \cite{HR} and \cite{HM}.
-The cumulants $C_{\ell}^{\soo}$ and $C_{\ell}^{\soe}$ are defined to satisfy the following equality of formal power series:
+We calculate the $n$th-centered moments of $Z(U; \phi)$, denoted in Section \ref{sec: rmt setup} by $\mathcal{Z}_{n}(M; \phi)$, using the method of cumulants.
+Weyl's explicit representation of Haar measure would allow us to compute the higher moments directly.
+However, to facilitate the comparison with number theory, we use the cumulants as in \cite{HR} and \cite{HM}.
+The cumulants $C_{\ell}^{+}(\phi)$ and $C_{\ell}^{-}(\phi)$ are defined to satisfy the following equality of formal power series:

-Given the first $n$ cumulants, one can compute the first $n$ moments and vice-versa, as we now explain.
-For $n > 1$, if $\mu_{n}'$ is the $\nth$ centered moment then
+Given the first $n$ cumulants, one can compute the first $n$ moments.
+In particular, for $n \ge 2$, we have that